You feed your dog a nutritious food full of everything they need to grow and be healthy, so why do they insist on eating grass?

 The first reason why dogs might eat grass is grazing, where your dog happily munches on grass and suffers no ill effects.
 Every dog has their own unique traits, but it's not uncommon to see this behavior when your pet is anxious, or maybe even a little bored.

-Some vets suggest dogs eat grass to make up for a nutritional deficiency but even dogs that eat well-balanced diets will eat grass.
+Some veterinarians suggest dogs eat grass to make up for a nutritional deficiency but even dogs that eat well-balanced diets will eat grass.
 It's possible that they simply like the taste.
 So even if you're feeding your dog well, they might still fancy some fiber or greens!

 Instinctive behavior